 To advance our mission and market our benefits, ASA shares email addresses of U.S. based individuals with third-parties to help us identify others with similar professional attributes.
 These third-parties will not use your email address to contact you or share your email address with anyone.
 ASA may also share an individual’s email address and member category with their employer to assist in processing and marketing ASA membership.

 ASA leases email and primary mailing address information of ASA members to non-profit organizations who wish to promote CME activities to our members.
 Members are provided the opportunity to opt out through the unsubscribe options included at the bottom of any email sent through this program.
-Members can also opt out of this program at any time by contacting Member Services at email@example.com.
+Members can also opt out of this program at any time by contacting Member Services at [email protected].

 ASA shares contact information of attendees of the ANESTHESIOLOGY® Annual Meeting with ASA Industry Supporters as well as with ASA Component societies.
-Members can opt out of this program during the registration process or at any time by contacting Member Services at firstname.lastname@example.org.
+Members can opt out of this program during the registration process or at any time by contacting Member Services at [email protected].

 Security and Retention of Personal Information: